Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Results

 The RPS is agnostic to the nature of the measurement matrix.
 The only requirement is that the measurement ensemble can be deployed in multi-scale manner.
-Fig. \ref{figCupVisRI_Rademacher} shows the result of application of the RPS on the Cuprite Vis dataset with Rademacher ($\pm1$ with equal probability) \cite{Foucart} random-macro-pixel measurements.
+Fig.~\ref{figCupVisRI_Rademacher} shows the result of application of the RPS on the Cuprite Vis dataset with Rademacher ($\pm1$ with equal probability)~\cite{Foucart} random-macro-pixel measurements.
 The RoIs and their order of prioritisation changes, though the overall result is similar to $0/1$ random-macro-pixel sampling.
+The corresponding error metrics are shown in Table~\ref{tableCupVisRI_Rademacher}.
 The first step of low resolution acquisition for detecting RoIs is still performed with $0/1$ random-macro-pixel sampling.
-Implementation of Rademacher random-macro-pixel measurements requires two acquisition cycles on the DMD due to $\pm1$ nature of the Rademacher random variable.
-Thus the total number of physical measurements required is twice the number of realisations of the measurement vectors.
-Let the number of measurements required for calculation of RI at each spatial scale for the $i^{th}$~RoI be $p_i$\% of the number of pixels in the RoI.
-Thus for $M$~RoIs with $R$ resolution levels, the total number of $0/1$ random-macro-pixel measurements will be ${CM + R\sum_{i=1}^M \left\lfloor \frac{p_i}{100} n_i \right\rfloor }$, where $CM$ is the number of low resolution measurements common for all RoIs and $n_i$ denotes the number of pixels in each RoI.
-For Rademacher random-macro-pixel measurements, the total number physical measurements, i.e., the number of acquisition cycles performed on the DMD, will be equal to $ CM + 2R \sum_{i=1}^M \left\lfloor \frac{p_i}{100} n_i \right\rfloor$.
+Implementation of Rademacher random-macro-pixel measurements requires two acquisition cycles on the DMD due to the $\pm1$ nature of the Rademacher random variable.
+The total number of physical measurements required for Rademacher measurements is twice the number of realisations of the measurement vectors.
+Let the number of measurements required for calculation of RI at each spatial scale for the $i^{th}$~RoI be $p_i$\% of the total number of pixels in the RoI.
+Then, for $M$~RoIs with $R$ resolution levels, the total number of $0/1$ random-macro-pixel measurements will be ${CM + R\sum_{i=1}^M \left\lfloor \frac{p_i}{100} n_i \right\rfloor }$, where $CM$ is the number of low resolution measurements common for all RoIs and $n_i$ denotes the total number of pixels in each RoI.
+For Rademacher random-macro-pixel measurements, the total number of physical measurements, i.e., the number of acquisition cycles performed on the DMD, will be equal to $ CM + 2R \sum_{i=1}^M \left\lfloor \frac{p_i}{100} n_i \right\rfloor$.